 - By downloading the Microgrants Application Form and sending to firstname.lastname@example.org

-- A phone/Zoom call with Kadisha at a suitable time before the deadline, please email email@example.com to arrange this.
+- A phone/Zoom call with Kadisha at a suitable time, please email email@example.com to arrange this.

 We would like to support as many young people as possible in getting the London Youth Microgrant.
 We’re happy to review draft applications and answer any questions before submitting.